HankB/ESP8266_RTOS_DS18B20_publish/README.md

 ## Status

+* 2025-04-13 WiFi, MQTT, and NTP working.
-* 2025-03-26 Working on getting the starting poiunt working, but first the README.
+* 2025-03-26 Working on getting the starting point working, but first the README.

 ## TODO

-* Get existing parts working.
+* ~~Get existing parts working.~~
+* Add DS18B20

 ## Errata

+Build error in Debian Testing (AKA Trixie) complaining about missing ncurses library is fixed by the tweak listed in <https://github.com/espressif/esp-idf/issues/14809#issuecomment-2450694593>.